 Dealers can be very tricky and are experts at discrediting anything that keeps them from making a sale.
 Let them know that you have a better price (and better coverage – if true).
 Let them know they will have to do much better than what they’ve offered if they want you to buy an extended warranty from them.

 Many finance managers are paid on warranty penetration and must hit a certain percentage to receive a bonus.
-If your in the right place at the right time, you may just be surprised what you can actually pay for an extended warranty when you're armed with the right information.
+If you’re in the right place at the right time, you may just be surprised what you can actually pay for an extended warranty when you’re armed with the right information.

 If the dealer is unwilling to negotiate on the warranty price, don’t worry you can go with one of the coverages you’ve already been quoted.